uga-rosa/ccc.nvim/README.md

     - Restore previously used colors.
     - Selectable output formats.
     - Transparent slider (for css `rgb()`/`hsl()`)
+    - Highlight colors that can be picked up for current buffer.

 **If you use release version (0.7.2), use branch** `0.7.2`